-Hi, I’m Eric from Tucson, Arizona.
+Hi, I’m Eric from Tucson, Arizona, a previous teacher at York English.
 I live in Washington, DC and next month I will begin work as a strategic research consultant for Education Advisory Board, a professional services firm serving colleges and universities.

 Why did you decide to teach English overseas in the first place?

 I had worked as a teacher in a school in Tucson during college and enjoyed the work but I wasn’t sure about going into teaching just yet when I graduated.
 I also wanted to try something new.
 I wanted to experience a new culture, learn a new language (one that would be useful in a lot of places) and honestly just get out and see a different part of the world.

 Without a ton of savings to travel, a working “gap year” made sense to me.
 China was the top choice because of the number of opportunities available and the fact that it was this rising country growing in prominence on the world stage was also a big reason why I decided to teach there.